Best Dental Assistant Schools in Ohio – 2023

 Dental Assistant Average Salary Comparison: Ohio vs. National

-Dental assistant salaries in Ohio are only marginally less than the national average.
+Dental assistant salaries in Ohio are only marginally higher than the national average.
 Most counties in Ohio have relatively high dentist-to-population ratios, indicating that oral health is important to Ohioans and that they are willing to pay for it.

 |Ohio|| National|| Difference|